Prakash Loungani

 Prakash Loungani is a macroeconomist known for his work on the difficulty of forecasting recessions (“the record of failure to predict recessions is virtually unblemished”), which has been featured in the Financial Times and The Guardian and on the BBC.
 He has nudged macroeconomists towards adopting the goal of “inclusive growth” through research on understanding and lowering unemployment (“Okun’s Law: Fit at 50?”); documenting the impact of austerity on inequality (“Painful Medicine”); and uncovering the role of unfettered capital mobility across national borders in lowering labor’s share of income (“Opening Up to Inequity”).
 His early research focused on understanding the impacts of oil prices on the economy.
 He is an advisor and senior personnel manager in the International Monetary Fund's Independent Evaluation Office.
 He blogs as The Unassuming Economist.

 Career and education

 Loungani earned his BA from the University of Bombay (now the University of Mumbai) and his MA and PhD in economics from the University of Rochester.
 Prior to joining the IMF in 1998, he was an analyst at the Federal Reserve Board's International Finance Division (covering Asian economies during the 1997-98 crisis), a senior economist at the Federal Reserve Bank of Chicago during 1990-92, and an assistant professor at the University of Florida during 1986-90.
-He was an Adjunct Professor of Management at Vanderbilt University from 2001 to 2017.
+He was an adjunct professor of management at Vanderbilt University from 2001 to 2017.
+Since 2023, Loungani has served as Program Director and a senior lecturer for the Master of Science in Applied Economics program at Johns Hopkins University.